blakekjohnson/dotdev/posts/hobbies.md

 * Messing around with home servers and electronics
 * Playing old GameCube games ~~and modding controllers~~

-But surely consistency isn't the core of what makes a hobby a hobby and it's really all about the individual and their relationship with the activity.
+But surely consistency isn't the core of what makes a hobby and it's really all about the individual and their relationship with the activity.
 Even if I go months without sitting down and watching a movie that will still always be one of my favorite activities.
 My attempts to learn bass go as far back as when I was ten years old and thought that it looked cool, even if I still can barely move up and down the neck it's still a relaxing and rewarding hobby for me.

-One interaction I find myself in a lot is getitng to know who people are and what they do.
-Most of the time I naturally (like most other people) begin with what I do day-to-day for work.
-For some reason I feel as though most of those hobbies from the first list simply aren't "valid" enough to share.
-As if I have to pass some threshold of _success_ or **frequency** in order to call them a hobby or feeling the need to add some sort of asterisk.
-At the end of the day there is no right or wrong, as long as they give me joy then I should proudly claim my hobbies.
+One of the most common questions when meeting someone for the first time is "What do you do?".
+Most of the time I naturally - like most other people - talk about what I do for work.
+For some reason I feel as though the things I do in my spare time from the first list aren't "valid" enough to share.
+As if I have to pass some threshold of _success_ or **frequency** to call them a hobby.
+At the end of the day there is no right or wrong, as long as they give me joy and I should proudly claim my hobbies.